Frustration mounts for MF Global clients

-The sudden collapse of MF Global Holdings Ltd is leaving some small and independent futures traders angry and frustrated.
+Nov 7 The sudden collapse of MF Global Holdings Ltd MFGLQ.PK is leaving some small and independent futures traders angry and frustrated.

 Customers of the bankrupt firm are starting to complain about getting checks that bounced, having requests to transfer funds denied and receiving inaccurate account statements.